iahuang/myhud/README.md

 ## Compatibility

 This app has been tested on Chromium based browsers, (Google Chrome, Opera, Edge, etc.), and Firefox.
 For best results, use the latest version of your web browser.
+Just for fun, I tested this app on IE11 (it didn't load)